Home

 MEDICAL X-RAY REPORT: 2003 LWK: Een links convexe scoliose is aanwezig.
 Zes lumbale type wervels zijn zichtbaar.
 Discopathie op niveau L5-L6, mindere mate L4-L5 en L3-L4.
 Haakvorming spondylose m.n.
 L3-L4 links.
 Geen hoogteverlies van de corpora.
 Paravertebrale arthrose laag lumbaal.

-To which I would add: A pelvic tilt due to a leg length inequality is seen.
-A short right leg.
+To which I would add, a pelvic tilt due to a leg length inequality is seen; a short right leg.

-PAIN IN UPPER LEG ... a diagnostic nightmare.
+Pain in upper leg can be a diagnostic nightmare.
 A short right leg.
 Or is it left?

 ORTHOPAEDIC EXAMINATION